mainmatter/mainmatter.com/blog/_posts/2017-02-13-npm-libs-in-ember-cli.md

 to make sure that Ember CLI waits for the installation to finish.

-#### NPM vs. Bower
+#### npm vs. Bower

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">&quot;What&#39;s bower?&quot;<br>&quot;A package manager, install it with npm.&quot;<br>&quot;What&#39;s npm?&quot;<br>&quot;A package manager, you can install it with brew&quot;<br>&quot;What&#39;s brew?&quot;<br>...</p>&mdash; Stefan Baumgartner (@ddprrt) <a href="https://twitter.com/ddprrt/status/529909875347030016">5.
 November 2014</a></blockquote>

-In an effort to simplify the situation the Ember team decided to focus on NPM in the future.
+In an effort to simplify the situation the Ember team decided to focus on npm in the future.
 Bower support will still be available to support older addons for now, but might be deprecated at some point.
-That means that we should modify our `ember-moment` addon above to install Moment.js via NPM instead of Bower.
+That means that we should modify our `ember-moment` addon above to install Moment.js via npm instead of Bower.

-Fortunately for us Moment.js is also distributed on NPM so we can just `npm install --save moment` instead of using Bower and we're done, right?
+Fortunately for us Moment.js is also distributed on npm so we can just `npm install --save moment` instead of using Bower and we're done, right?
 Well, not quite.
 Unfortunately for the time being things are a little more complicated, but the Ember CLI team has plans to make it easier in the future.

-Let's start with the simple part: Installing via NPM instead of Bower.
+Let's start with the simple part: Installing via npm instead of Bower.
 Instead of using `addBowerPackageToProject()` to install Moment.js we can use the [`addPackageToProject()`](https://ember-cli.com/api/classes/Blueprint.html#method_addPackageToProject) method instead: